Power dynamics is defined as the study of how power is negotiated in social exchanges.

 - Psychology: understanding people is the foundation of any strategy that involves other people

-- Evolutionary psychology: with researches on what people find attractive in a mate, evolutionary psychology sheds scientific light on how people negotiate mates, plus helps us understand the most common mating strategies and their effectiveness
+- Evolutionary psychology: with abundant research on what people find attractive in a mate, evolutionary psychology sheds scientific light on how people negotiate mates, plus helps us understand the most common mating strategies and their effectiveness

-- Economics: provides insight on the exchange and transactional aspects of human relations, both in social settings (see: theory of social exchange) and in dating (see: sexual marketplace)
+- Game theory & economics: provide insight on the exchange and transactional aspects of human relations, both in social settings (see: theory of social exchange) and in dating (see: sexual marketplace)

 - History: shows us what strategies peopled deployed across the millennia to acquire and maintain power, and what has worked -or failed- over and over.
 Robert Greene, author of “The 48 Laws of Power” and one of the most popular writers on power dynamics, based almost all of his work on history